ToJans/tojans.github.com/content/posts/software-estimates-done-right/index.md

 ...
 Which is a very polite answer that you can interpret as "your idea has nothing to do with math, you might as well go for numerology".

-Please consider this part as one of my not so sucessful thought experiments ;).
+Please consider this part as one of my not so successful thought experiments ;).
 </div>

 <div style="opacity:25%;text-decoration:line-through">